lucamiletto/MediQAlpaca/README.md

 ### Local Setup

-1. Install dependencies
+Install dependencies

    ```bash
    pip install -r requirements.txt
    ```

+### Dataset Preprocessing

 ### Training (`finetune.py`)

 This file contains a straightforward application of PEFT to the Alpaca model, as well as some code related to prompt construction and tokenization.

 Example usage: